-CHEMICAL TREATMENT WILL BE APPLIED THURSDAY 5/11.
-Treatment map: McDill Pond 2017 Final EWM Treatment Areas Please note that area D will not be treated (Spring Slough) due to being an ANSRI area.
-The McDill Inland Lake and Rehabilitation District (the District) with support from the Wisconsin Department of Natural Resources (WDNR), and Clean Lakes, Inc. (CLI) proposes to assess and chemically treat up to 60 acres on McDill Pond to control the excessive growth of the exotic invasive aquatic plants, Curlyleaf pondweed (CLP) and Eurasian watermilfoil (EWM).
-The District proposes to conduct an application of Aquastrike (liquid endothall + liquid diquat) and/or Reward (liquid diquat) targeting the CLP and EWM to be performed by CLI.
-We anticipate the treatment to occur sometime in spring, 2017 and will proceed only after the District obtains a permit for the treatment from the Wisconsin Department of Natural Resources.
+The McDill Inland Lake and Rehabilitation District (the District) proposes to chemically treat up to 100 acres of McDill Pond to control excessive growth of exotic invasive aquatic plants.
+Clean Lakes, Inc. will conduct an application of the aquatic herbicide Reward (diquat) to infestations.
+It is anticipated that the treatment will occur in late May 2018 and will proceed only after the District obtains a permit for the treatment from the Wisconsin Department of Natural Resources.

 For questions about the treatment, please contact:

 Krista Olson, McDill Inland Lake and Rehabilitation District